Nusa Islands Guide – Best Things To Do on The Bali Nusa Islands

 Best Things to do in Nusa Lembongan

-My favorite time to come here is during sunset.
-Grab a beer at the devil’s tear bar (all the way down on the right) find a seat and watch the show.
+My favorite time to come to Devil’s tear is during sunset.
+Grab a beer at the devil’s tear bar (all the way down on the right), find a seat, and watch the show.
 We made this our ritual every night.

 Best Things to do in Nusa Ceningan

 Nusa Ceningan is just a hop, skip, and a jump from Nusa Lembongan.
 You can either take a taxi or scooter to the yellow bridge, but as mentioned above, only scooters and people are allowed to cross.

 Nusa Ceningan is very small, so the island is walkable, however, it’s much easier to explore this island by scooter, especially if it is hot out.
 Below are some of the best things to do while exploring Nusa Ceningan.

 Yellow Bridge (Bridge of Love)

 The Yellow Bridge holds significance to Bali.
 In October 2016, the bridge collapsed.
 This incident killed 8 people and injured more.
 You can’t miss it when crossing from one island to another.

 The bay it covers has a lot of boats coming in and out, and the water is crystal clear.
 It is also considered an Instagrammable spot in the Nusa Islands!

 Bali has a thing for adding cute Instagrammable swings around.
 After crossing the Yellow bridge, about 5-10 minutes down, you will find cute swings in the bay.
 Perfect for cooling down and taking some fun photos.